Low Energy Neutrinos in Milky Way and Cloud-9

 If gravity is a quantum force, its intrinsically long-range interaction necessarily gives rise to an atom-like bound neutrino structure.
 Although our calculations demonstrate that the resulting neutrino atom is far too light—by roughly $10^{-29}$—to account for dark matter, its significance is profound.
 Experimental confirmation of the structure shown in \ref{fig:qua2_fit} would constitute direct, model-independent evidence that gravity is a quantum interaction mediated by gravitons.
 In this sense, the neutrino atom serves not as a dark-matter candidate, but as a potential \textit{smoking-gun signature} of quantum gravity.

 If, instead, gravity is not a quantum force but emerges solely from spacetime curvature, neutrino interactions are governed exclusively by the weak force, whose extremely short range ($10^{-18}m$) renders low-energy galactic neutrinos effectively collisionless.
-In this regime, neutrinos behave as free classical particles orbiting the galaxy.
-Although interactions among neutrinos and with baryonic matter are rare, our results show that they can nevertheless mediate sufficient energy exchange to reproduce the observed Milky Way rotation curve.
-While such a neutrino population may not satisfy the conditions required for a hydrodynamic description based on Euler’s equation, a statistical orbital framework could provide a viable alternative.
+In this regime, low energy neutrinos behave as free classical gas orbiting the galaxy.
+Our results show that the classical neutrino gas cannot be isothermal.
+We predict, independently of the neutrino mass value, that the $v_{rms}(r)$ speed is a function of the radial distance to the center of the galaxy and we proposed that this function could be in principle experimentally verified.
+For instance, according to Eq. \eqref{eq:Vrms}, at the solar system, $r=8.3 kpc$, we find $v_{rms}=226.7 km/s$.
+At this location, the graph in Fig. \ref{fig:density_fit}. predicts that the neutrino density is $0.0136\times10^9\textup{M}_\odot/kpc^3$.
 Importantly, our results demonstrate that free classical neutrinos remain a viable dark-matter candidate in a non-quantum gravity framework.

 Finally, in the absence of quantum gravity, large populations of low-energy neutrinos could remain gravitationally bound to galaxies.
 In this context, the possibility that a substantial fraction of these particles are antineutrinos becomes particularly intriguing, offering a potential explanation for the apparent scarcity of antimatter in the observable universe.
 Such a scenario would require lepton-number violation at very high energies, pointing naturally toward physics beyond the Standard Model.